Runner’s Knee Physical Therapy

-Therapists at In Motion O.C. have experience with exercise-related injuries like runner’s knee, and they can help you understand what is causing your injury, and how you can fix it.
+The physical therapists at In Motion O.C. have experience with exercise-related injuries like runner’s knee, and they can help you understand what is causing your injury, and how you can overcome it.

 Best Runner’s Knee Exercises

-However, there are some things a physical therapist may recommend to ease your runner’s knee pain with exercise.
+However, there are some exercises for runner’s knee that your physical therapist may recommend to ease and overcome your symptoms.